microsoft/FaceSynthetics/README.md

 Some images also include hands and off-center distractor faces in addition to primary faces centered in the image.

-The Face Synthetics Dataset is licensed under the license found in [LICENSE.txt](LICENSE.txt).
+The Face Synthetics dataset can be used for **non-commercial** research, and is licensed under the license found in [LICENSE.txt](LICENSE.txt).

 ## Downloading the dataset

-A sample dataset with 100 images (34MB) can be downloaded directly from [here](https://facesyntheticspubwedata.blob.core.windows.net/iccv-2021/dataset_100.zip)
+A sample dataset with 100 images (34MB) can be downloaded from [here](https://facesyntheticspubwedata.blob.core.windows.net/iccv-2021/dataset_100.zip)

-A sample dataset with 1000 images (320MB) can be downloaded directly from [here](https://facesyntheticspubwedata.blob.core.windows.net/iccv-2021/dataset_1000.zip)
+A sample dataset with 1000 images (320MB) can be downloaded from [here](https://facesyntheticspubwedata.blob.core.windows.net/iccv-2021/dataset_1000.zip)

 A full dataset of 100,000 images (32GB) can be downloaded from [here](https://facesyntheticspubwedata.blob.core.windows.net/iccv-2021/dataset_100000.zip)

 ## Dataset layout

-The Face Synthetics dataset consists of a collection of face images with corresponding ground truth annotations:
+The Face Synthetics dataset is a single .zip file containing color images, segmentation images, and 2D landmark coordinates in a text file.

 ```
+dataset.zip
-├── {subj_id}.png        # Rendered image of a face
+├── {frame_id}.png        # Rendered image of a face
-├── {subj_id}_seg.png    # Segmentation mask corresponding to the image, encoded as an integer for semantic category
+├── {frame_id}_seg.png    # Segmentation image, where each pixel has an integer value mapping to the categories below
-├── {subj_id}_ldmks.txt  # Landmark annotations for 70 facial landmarks (x, y) coordinates for every row
+├── {frame_id}_ldmks.txt  # Landmark annotations for 70 facial landmarks (x, y) coordinates for every row
 ```

-Our landmark annotations follow the 68 landmark scheme from [iBUG](https://ibug.doc.ic.ac.uk/resources/300-W/) with additional 2 points for pupil centre.
+Our landmark annotations follow the 68 landmark scheme from [iBUG](https://ibug.doc.ic.ac.uk/resources/300-W/) with two additional points for the pupil centers.
 Please note that our 2D landmarks are projections of 3D points and do not follow the outline of the face/lips/eyebrows in the way that is common from manually annotated landmarks.
 They can be thought of as an "x-ray" version of 2D landmarks.

-Our dataset has the following 19 semantic segmentation classes
+Each pixel in the segmentation image will belong to one of the following classes:
 ```
 BACKGROUND = 0
 SKIN = 1
 NOSE = 2
 RIGHT_EYE = 3
 LEFT_EYE = 4
 RIGHT_BROW = 5
 LEFT_BROW = 6
 RIGHT_EAR = 7
 LEFT_EAR = 8
 MOUTH_INTERIOR = 9
 TOP_LIP = 10
 BOTTOM_LIP = 11
 NECK = 12
 HAIR = 13
 BEARD = 14
 CLOTHING = 15
-    GLASSES = 16      # Note that opaque lenses are labeled as glasses, while transparent lenses as the class behind them
+GLASSES = 16
 HEADWEAR = 17
 FACEWEAR = 18
 IGNORE = 255
 ```

+Pixels marked as `IGNORE` should be ignored during training.

+Notes:
+* Opaque eyeglass lenses are labeled as `GLASSES`, while transparent lenses as the class behind them.
+* For bushy eyebrows, a few eyebrow pixels may extend beyond the boundary of the face.
+These pixels are labelled as `IGNORE`.

 ## Disclaimer